NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 binding_flags.bindingCount = 3;
 binding_flags.pBindingFlags = flags;

-// When you make the VkDescriptorSetLayoutBinding for your varaible length array, the `descriptorCount` member is the
+// When you make the VkDescriptorSetLayoutBinding for your variable length array, the `descriptorCount` member is the
 // maximum number of descriptors in that array.
 I've omitted the code here for brevity, and because it's not different
 // for varaible count arrays vs normal descriptor arrays